SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

 greater than the standard 24 or 25 characters will provide a taller edit area, allowing more of the message to be seen on the screen at a time.

+Also, SlyEdit has no moving parts that can wear out over time.

 Thanks go out to the following people for testing:
 - Nick of Lightning BBS (lightningbbs.dyndns.org) for testing early versions
 - Nick (AKA Access Denied) of The Pharcyde (pharcyde.org) for testing the newer versions and for his input on various features, mainly message quoting
+- echicken (sysop of Electronic Chicken) for his solution to look up the original author of a message after a user changes the "To" name when replying to a message

 3. Installation & Setup
 =======================
 These are the steps for installation:
- 1. Unzip the archive.
+ 1. Extract the archive.
 If you're viewing this file, then you've probably already done this. :)
  2. There are 2 ways SlyEdit's files can be copied onto your Synchronet system:
     1. Copy the JavaScript files into your sbbs/exec directory and the .cfg files